 It blinks when the skid suppression function is activated.
-It illuminates only when the traction control function is operating.
+It illuminates when only the traction control function is operating.

-The Vehicle Dynamics Control system is probably faulty under any of the following conditions.
+The Vehicle Dynamics Control system is

+probably malfunctioning under any of the following conditions.
 Have your vehicle checked at a SUBARU dealer immediately.

-• The light does not illuminate when the ignition switch is turned to the "ON"
+• The light does not illuminate when the ignition switch is turned to the "ON" position.

-position.

-• The light does not go out even after a period of approximately 2 seconds after the ignition switch has been turned to the "ON" position.
+• The light does not turn off even after a period of approximately 2 seconds after the ignition switch has been turned to the "ON" position.

-■ Vehicle Dynamics Control warning light (if equipped)/Vehicle Dynamics Control OFF indicator light (if equipped)/Vehicle Dynamics Control mode indicator light (WRX STI)
+Vehicle Dynamics Control warning light/ Vehicle Dynamics Control OFF indicator light

-This warning light has both the function of indicating faults in the Vehicle Dynamics Control system and the function of indicating that the Vehicle Dynamics Control system has been deactivated or only the Traction Control system has been deactivated.
+This warning light has both the function of indicating malfunctions in the Vehicle Dynamics Control system and the function of indicating that the Vehicle Dynamics Control system has been deactivated.

-It illuminates in the event of a fault in the system and is on when the Vehicle Dynamics Control system is not operating or only the Traction Control system is not operating.
+It illuminates in the event of a malfunction in the system and is on when the system is not operating.

-This warning light illuminates when the ignition switch is turned to the "ON" position and turns off after the engine has started.
-It indicates that the Vehicle Dynamics Control system is operating normally.
+This warning light illuminates when the ignition switch is turned to the "ON" position and turns off several seconds after the engine has started.
+It indicates that the Vehicle Dynamics Control system is in normal operation.